awesomelon/color-extraction/README.md

 ### extractColors(options: ExtractColorsOptions)

 Extract colors from an image.
-- options.imagePath (string): Path to the image file.
+- options.imageSource (string | HTMLImageElement): Path to the image file.
 - options.k (number, optional): Number of colors to extract (default is 10).
 - options.sampleRate (number, optional): Rate of pixel sampling (default is 0.1).
 - options.onFilterSimilarColors (boolean, optional): Whether to filter similar colors (default is false).